[Latest Update November 2025]

 So now you've thought through the above factors, let's have a look at what types of product may suit your budget.

 Please unless you are occasionally hitting off your lawn, do not go for those cheap options.
-These are typically sold on ebay with a badly doctored product photo (I'm sure you've seen them - I won't insert one here to insult your eyes).
+These are typically sold on ebay and other marketplaces with a badly doctored product photo (I'm sure you've seen them - I won't insert one here to insult your eyes).
 Another tell tale sign is if a large mat can be 'rolled up for easy storage' - when you see this please run away as fast as you can.
-These products are also sometimes offered by reputable golf retailers, here's a photo of one I bought for ~$90 last year during the height of the pandemic which turned out to be no more than a piece of glorified synthetic grass offcut.
+These products are also sometimes offered by reputable big box golf retailers, here's a photo of one I bought for ~$90 during the height of the pandemic which turned out to be no more than a piece of glorified synthetic grass offcut.

-These are mats which are suitable for typical home and driving range use.
-These are typically mats which offer a thick foam/rubber backing as well as a thick nylon hitting surface.
-If you have the space a large 1.5m x 1.5m mat would be ideal but if you have limited budget/space - smaller and more portable options are available on the market - this will be a better way to save money rather than going for a large thin mat.
-A good example of this is our Tri-Turf Mat.
+But if you have limited budget/space - smaller and more portable options are available on the market - this will be a better way to save money rather than going for a large thin mat.
+A good example of this is our Portable Mats or our Tri-Turf Mat.

 Dependent on your requirements/budgets, you can get mats which offer additional features, which include